RetroNora/MERA_ELZAB_ComPan_8_16/README.md

  ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/8088%20board.jpg)

 ## KEYBOARD
 It uses a MERA 7946M-like keyboard or a dedicated keyboard based on MERA 79152PC keyboard.
-The KB interface consists of 8 data lines and STROBE signal.
+The parallel keyboard interface consists of 8 data lines and STROBE signal.
 Keyboard is handled by i8255 on VIDEORAM1 board.
 The dedicated keyboard is based on i8035.
-The keyboard looks like one for MERA 79152 PC but without the status LEDs.
 The dedicated keyboard also uses two more signals. /INT and T0 for the i8085.
 The keyboard matrix is based on RTF hall efect switches, with enable input, - VEB HFO B 461 G.
 More on the hall switches from RFT: https://telcontar.net/KBK/HFO/Hall_ICs

+Commercials and BIOS strings mention PC-XT style keyboard option.

 ![alt text](https://github.com/RetroNora/Elzab_ComPan_8/blob/main/keyb.jpg)

 ## MEMORY
-ComPAN has a feature of expanded address bus to 21 lines (A0 - A20), and can address up to 2 Mb of RAM.
+ComPAN has a feature of expanded address bus to 21 lines (A0 - A20), and can address up to 2 MB of RAM.
 Since 8080 address space ends on 64k it has to use RAM banking.
 The computer has a i8257 for handling the DMA transfers.
 Mine unit got two 128/512k RAM boards.
 One got full 512k, the other 384k.
 It seems that the board could be populated with 4116 (128k) or 4164 (512k).